GlasslabGames/GlassLabSDK-cpp/README.md

 Integration
 -----------

-To integrate the SDK into your source, simply import the .dylib (OSX) or .a (iOS) into your source and include "glasslab_sdk.h".
+To integrate the SDK into your source, simply import the .a (iOS), .dylib (OSX), or .lib (Windows) into your source and include "glasslab_sdk.h".
 This header file is the high-level API into every SDK function your program will need.
 See below on creating an instance of the SDK and using its functions.

 ###C-Sharp Wrapper

 Included in this project is a sample C# wrapper to the SDK that imports all necessary functions in the core library.
-The "GlasslabSDK.cs" wrapper can be found in ROOT/platforms/unity/.
+The "GlasslabSDK.cs" wrapper can be found in ROOT/platform-support/unity/.
 If you are using Unity3D, include this wrapper and library in the "Plugins" directory of your Unity project.

 Establish a connection